 Best Budget Gaming Laptops

-Yes, you can snag a decent device for right around $1,000
+Yes, you can snag a solid choice for right around $1,000

-The words “gaming laptop” often conjure up images of boxy high-priced computers decked out in flashing lights.
-But these products have evolved in recent years.
+The words “gaming laptop” often conjure up images of high-priced computers decked out in flashing lights.
+And while you can easily find such flashy models on store shelves, you now have more options.

-Today's options are thinner, lighter, and available with more subdued stylings.
-And while it’s still possible to spend more than $2,000 on a high-end model, you can now find gaming laptops that perform well for around half that.
+Many are thinner, lighter, and more subdued in their styling than those of years past.
+And, yes, it’s still possible to spend more than $2,000 on a high-end model, but today $1,000 will get you a perfectly capable gaming laptop.

 Asus ROG Strix

-This 15.6-inch model has a previous-generation Intel Core i7 processor, 8GB of memory, 512GB of solid-state storage, and a dedicated Nvidia graphics card.
+Roughly $900 gets you this 15.6-inch model with a previous-generation Intel Core i7 processor, 8GB of memory, 512GB of solid-state storage, and a Nvidia GTX 1650 Ti entry-level graphics card.
 Those are solid specs for all but the most demanding games.

-Our performance tests bear this out, revealing that this is one of the fastest models in our ratings regardless of price.
+Our performance tests bear this out, revealing that this is one of the fastest models in our ratings.
 The 1080p display did a good job of reproducing accurate colors, which is key for those who enjoy watching Netflix and HBO Max.
-You'll also find an array of built-in ports for connecting external devices.
+You’ll also find an array of built-in ports for connecting external devices.

-One device worth considering: an external webcam.
-That’s right— this is one of the rare laptops that doesn’t have a built-in webcam.
+You might want to start with a new webcam, because this is one of the rare laptops that doesn’t have that feature built-in.
 If you’re okay with that and the so-so battery life (as little as 5 hours per charge), then this is a smart pick.